Alcohol Offense Attorney

 Serving Alcohol to a Minor or Contributing to the Delinquency of a Minor

-Its illegal in DC for a 21 year or older individual to give alcohol to someone under 21.
-A common scenario where people get arrested is a 21 or 22-year-old buys alcohol and shares it with their 19 or 20-year-old friends.
-As previously stated, the DC police will often engage in undercover stings to try and catch minors possessing or drinking alcohol.
+As is true almost everywhere in the US, in the District of Columbia it’s illegal for a 21 year or older individual to give alcohol to someone under 21.
+A common scenario where people get arrested is a 21 or 22-year-old who buys alcohol and shares it with their 19 or 20-year-old friends.
+As previously stated, the police will often engage in undercover stings to try and catch minors possessing or drinking alcohol.

-DC alcohol offenses can carry negative consequences and even jail time in some extreme cases.
-Accordingly, if you are arrested for an alcohol related offense, you should consult an experienced DC criminal defense lawyer.
+Alcohol offenses can carry negative consequences and even jail time in some extreme cases.
+Accordingly, if you are arrested for an alcohol-related offense, you should consult an experienced criminal defense lawyer.
 Contact Scrofano Law today for a consultation today.